coupergateway/couper/docs/website/content/2.configuration/4.block/jwt.md

   },
   {
     "default": "",
-    "description": "Mapping of roles to granted permissions.
-Non-mapped roles can be assigned with `*` to specific permissions.
-Mutually exclusive with `roles_map_file`.", "name": "beta_roles_map",
-    "type": "object"
-  },
-  {
-    "default": "",
     "description": "Object with claims that must be given for a valid token (equals comparison with JWT payload).
 The claim values are evaluated per request.", "name": "claims",
     "type": "object"